 International Microorganism Day

-We support the Portuguese Society for Microbiology (SPM) in promoting International Microorganism Day on September 17.
-This is an initiative which aims to raise awareness about the importance of microorganisms and microbiology research among the general public.
+International Microorganism Day (IMD) is an initiative coordinated by FEMS, originally launched by the Portuguese Society for Microbiology (SPM) in 2017.
+Since then, International Microorganism Day has been celebrated on the 17 September.
+On this date back in 1683, Antonie van Leeuwenhoek reported the first description of a single-celled organism with his letter to the Royal Society of London.
+This is an initiative which aims to raise awareness about the importance of microorganisms and microbiology research among the general public and microbe enthusiasts.

 Whether we know it or not, microbes are an essential part of everyday life.
 From health, to food, to the environment, microbes have a role and we highlight and celebrate that on International Microorganism Day on 17 September each year.
 Our mission is to teach and provide a platform for microbe lovers around their world to share their passion and knowledge.

 IMD is represented by four mascots, Bak, Saca, Gillus and Rizzo, which were created to highlight further beneficial roles of microbes in our daily lives.

 Previous editions of IMD celebrations involved in-person activities, online activities and 24-hour live streams with participants and events around the globe.

 - You can follow #InternationalMicroorganismDay on their social media (@IntMicroDay): Twitter, Facebook, Instagram, LinkedIn or YouTube.

 - IMD has also its own blog section, where microbiology enthusiasts share their expertise in a simplified way so microbiology can be accessible to all!